timonkrebs/ng-component-hierarchy-visualizer/README.md

 - Mermaid Diagram Complexity:

     For very large applications with many routes and dependencies, the generated Mermaid diagrams can become overly complex and difficult to read.
 Users might need to manually simplify or segment the diagrams for better clarity.

-- Performance:

-    Performance might degrade for very large projects with numerous files and deeply nested routes, potentially resulting in long processing times or high memory usage.

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request for any changes.